danielapai/bioverse/docs/module3.rst

 The :class:`~bioverse.hypothesis.Hypothesis` class
 **************************************************

 The combined result of the first two modules is a simulated dataset representing the output of the exoplanet survey.
 The third module addresses the power of that dataset for testing statistical hypotheses.
 The first step in this exercise involves defining the hypotheses you want to test, and in Bioverse this is done via a :class:`~bioverse.hypothesis.Hypothesis` object.
-This object includes:
+To define a Hypothesis requires:

 - a set of dependent variable(s) ``X``, called features
 - a set of independent variable(s) ``Y``, called labels